SatishVaibhav/UCIGeoGuesser/README.md

 # UCI GeoGuesser

-Utilizing the SDL3 library in C++, we will create a GUI for our game.
+Utilizing the Crow library in C++ and the React framework, we will create a website for our game.
 The game will consist of pictures where you must guess the location.
 All locations are at the University of California, Irvine.
 Additionally, we will implement a bot mode.
 We will train the model with images from UCI so the bot can gather data on signs and the environment to produce an accurate result.

 Credits:
 OpenStreetMap API